 There are worrying trends concerning the growing number of instances of targeting and intimidation of defense lawyers by the members of security forces that, if not effectively tackled, may have a detrimental impact on the exercise of peaceful assembly and association rights, could have profound consequences for civil society organizations and human rights defenders and could prevent individuals from expressing dissenting views.

-Access to justice is affected by the weak capacity of justice sector institutions; legal aid mechanisms are at rudimentary level, procedural guarantees in all stages are rarely followed which results in rule of law/ human rights violations.
+Access to justice is affected by the weak capacity of justice sector institutions; procedural guarantees in all stages are rarely followed which results in rule of law/ human rights violations.
 In relation to children, problems and challenges include lack of capacity of the justice and law enforcement sectors in working with children and lack of specialized services and facilities.
 The population is often not aware of their rights, entitlements while the accountability, and mechanisms to monitor access to justice are weak.

 The situation in Batken oblast (province) remains quiet but fragile.
-The situation in Syria and Iraq has been affecting The KR, especially its southern oblasts.
+The spill-over effect and the impact of the situation in Syria and Iraq is becoming increasingly evident, as the number of volunteer-fighters from Kyrgyz Republic is on rise. .

 Recommendations for future engagement: